 If you decide to have knee replacement surgery, you are likely to experience pain relief, improved mobility and improved quality of life.

-Some possible disadvantages of the surgery can include; Some limitations in movement; finding kneeling uncomfortable; and risks associated with surgery, including pain that won’t go away.
+Some possible disadvantages of the surgery can include some limitations to movement; finding kneeling uncomfortable; and risks associated with surgery, including pain that won’t go away.

 ASK YOUR DOCTOR

-Armed with this information, you should consider asking your medical practitioner some questions.
+Armed with this information, you should consider asking your general practitioner (GP) some questions.
 These can include: